adlnet/xAPI-Spec/xAPI.md

 Agent, and Activity Profile.
 These four sub-APIs of the Experience API are handled via RESTful HTTP methods.
 The Statement API can be used by itself to track learning records.

+An LRS will support all of the endpoints described in this section.
+It's also possible for a tool which is not an LRS to choose to follow the LRS requirements of one or more of the endpoints and methods described in this section.
+For example a tool might implement POST Statements for the purposes of receiving incoming Statements forwarded by an LRS.
+Such a system is not considered to be an LRS or 'partial LRS'; it is simply not an LRS.

 __Note:__ In all of the example endpoints given in the specification, "http://example.com/xAPI/" is the example base endpoint of the LRS.
 All other IRI